How to Reset Your Mindset When You’re Feeling Stuck

 Feeling stuck often comes with negative self-talk—limiting beliefs that hold you back.
 The key to a mindset reset is recognizing these thoughts and reframing them.

-Tip: When a negative thought arises, ask yourself: Is this fact or just fear?
+Tip: When a negative thought arises, pause and ask yourself: Is this fact or just fear?
 Replace it with a more positive and empowering statement.

 Example: Instead of, "I’ll never figure this out," say, "I’m learning and growing, and I trust myself to find a way forward."